drew-sarette/haikus-first-try/README.md

 - ```cd server && node index.js```
 - open haikus/server/index.html in browser (Live Server does not work!)
 - Write a haiku!

+# What I learned
+I found using callbacks, promises, and async/await all useful in this project.
+For a simple Fetch call, async/await makes everything easy to read and understand.
+Because of the differences between commonJS using require and module.exports, as opposed to the ES syntax, I ended up going with Axios on the server because node-fetch was incompatible with commonJS.
+As a beginner, I found that using callbacks for the logic made it easier to handle different outcomes since I could more easily see what functions would be called.
+I understand that chaining promises would ultimately be a better solution, and will be using those in the future.

+# Credits
+dcode Using Async/Await with the Fetch API https://youtu.be/Yp9KIcSKTNo web dev simplified  Learn Express JS In 35 Minutes https://youtu.be/SccSCuHhOw0 Paul Sherrif JS REST APIs: Getting Started https://www.pluralsight.com/courses/javascript-rest-apis-getting-started